voidwulf/voidwulf/README.md

-- 👋 Hi, I’m @voidwulf
+- 👋 Hi, I’m Martin.
-- 👀 I’m interested in software and game development.
+- 👀 I’m interested in software and game development, computer vision and data anlytics.
-- 🌱 I’m currently learning Full Stack Software Development
+- 🌱 I’m currently learning Full Stack Software Development.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects using Django.
 - 📫 How to reach me ...

 <!---